aiven/aiven-docs/docs/products/clickhouse/howto/create-dictionary.md

 ## Limitations

-- TLS connections supported only (no non-TLS allowed)
+- Only TLS connections supported
 - If no host is specified in a dictionary with a ClickHouse source, the local host is assumed, and the dictionary is filled with data from a query against the local ClickHouse, for example: